-This remains true with the Coleraine and District Community Bank
+This remains true with Community Bank Coleraine & District.

-We have now contributed funds of over \$1,000,000 - yes - that's \$\$\$ ONE MILLION DOLLARS \$\$\$ - directly back into the communities of Coleraine, Casterton, Merino, Harrow and Balmoral, and this has happened because people like you have chosen to bank with us.
-We're very proud of this achievement and look forward to celebrating this milestone with our supporters.
+We have now contributed funds of over \$1,155,000 directly back into the communities of Coleraine, Casterton, Merino, Harrow and Balmoral, and this has happened because people like you have chosen to bank with Community Bank Coleraine & District.